LinoKhan1/travel-planning-api/README.md

 - **Schema Extensions: Add types/queries for hotel recommendations or travel itineraries.**

 ## Use of AI
-I guided the AI in terms of directions to follow, ensuring alignment with project requirements and best practices.
-Grok, an AI assistant developed by xAI, was instrumental in the development of this project, particularly in the following areas:
+I led the design and development of this project, adopting a modular structure and ensuring all implementation decisions aligned with project goals and best practices.
+Grok—an AI assistant developed by xAI—was used as a collaborative tool, with its suggestions guided, reviewed, and refined before implementation.

-- Accessing the Open-Meteo API: I asked Grok to access the Open Meteo API, and based on the documentation to provide a roadmap.
-Grok offered guidance on integrating with Open-Meteo’s geocoding and forecast APIs, including structuring HTTP requests and implementing retry logic for transient errors (e.g., 429, network issues).
+- Accessing the Open-Meteo API: I directed Grok to review the Open-Meteo API documentation and propose an initial plan for integration.
+Its suggestions covered aspects such as request structuring and retry logic for transient errors (e.g., HTTP 429, network issues).
+These were reviewed for accuracy, cross-referenced with documentation, and adjusted as needed before implementation.

-- Implementation Roadmap: Based on my request for Grok to access the Open Meteo API and provide a roadmap grounded in the documentation, Grok proposed a structured plan for implementation.
-This included prioritizing a modular architecture (presentation, business logic, data access layers), defining the GraphQL schema with TypeScript codegen, and implementing heuristic-based activity ranking.
-The roadmap guided the development of resolvers.ts, activityRanking.ts, and the testing strategy.
+- Implementation Roadmap: The project followed a modular architecture—separating presentation, business logic, and data access layers.
+I guided Grok to outline steps such as defining the GraphQL schema with TypeScript codegen and implementing heuristic-based activity ranking.
+I refined this plan and applied it in developing key modules, including resolvers.ts, activityRanking.ts, and the testing framework.

-- Evaluation and Validation: Each output from Grok was meticulously evaluated against project requirements and Open-Meteo’s API specifications.
-Suggestions were carefully revised and improved before implementation by cross-referencing with documentation to verify correct endpoints (/search, /forecast) and parameters (e.g., forecast_days).
+- Evaluation and Validation: Each AI-generated suggestion was assessed against project requirements and the Open-Meteo API specifications.
+Endpoints (e.g., /search, /forecast) and parameters (e.g., forecast_days) were confirmed before integration.

-- Iterative Refinement: Grok’s suggestions underwent an iterative process of review, improvement, and validation.
-Outputs were scrutinized, and enhancements were made before implementation—such as refining test configurations to address cache initialization failures by incorporating Jest fake timers and detailed mock setups.
+- Iterative Refinement: Outputs went through multiple review cycles, with targeted improvements made before implementation.
+For example, testing configurations were refined to address cache initialization issues by introducing Jest fake timers and detailed mock setups to ensure reliability.

 ## Query Examples
 Below are sample GraphQL queries for the implemented features, using the schema defined in src/schema/types.ts.